 A mobile app’s success hinges on one principal thing: how users perceive it.
 Usability contributes directly to how a user feels about your app, as they consider ease of use, perception of value, utility, and the efficiency of the overall experience.
 Usability is what will help convert users into loyal, long-term customers, generating more revenue for your app.

 Usability testing is your chance to understand how your users perceive and use your products.
 By regularly inviting users to test your ideas, you’ll be able to meet their needs with actionable feedback, whilst validating your own designs, saving time and creating fewer headaches for the development and design teams.

 “Regardless of the platform you are creating for and the industry that you are in, good usability requires thorough user research and an iterative approach of constant testing and refining.”

-If you are already looking to start running your own usability testing sessions, then we’ve got you covered with our 8-step guide on how to do user experience testing, in our User Experience Testing Checklist, even for those fast paced designers.
+And for those who say that they have no time, then check out our 8-step guide on how to do user experience testing, in our User Experience Testing Checklist, suitable for those fast-paced designers!